Charles Francis Paget1

 Consanguinity Index=0.0%

-Walter Stuart, 6th Lord Blantyre was born on 1 February 1682/83.1 He was the son of Alexander Stewart, 5th Lord Blantyre and Anne Hamilton.1 He died on 23 June 1713 at age 30, from a fever, unmarried.1 He was buried on 24 June 1713 at Westminster Abbey, Westminster, London, England.1
+Walter Stuart, 6th Lord Blantyre was born on 1 February 1682/83.1 He was the son of Alexander Stewart, 5th Lord Blantyre and Anne Hamilton.1 He died on 23 June 1713 at age 30, from a fever, unmarried.1 He was buried on 24 June 1713 at Westminster Abbey, Westminster, London, EnglandG.1

-He succeeded to the title of 6th Lord Blantyre [S., 1606] on 20 June 1704.1 He held the office of Representative Peer [Scotland] in 1710.1
+He succeeded as the 6th Lord Blantyre [S., 1606] on 20 June 1704.1 He held the office of Representative Peer [Scotland] in 1710.1

 He was a vehement opponent of the Union of England and Scotland.1